 1 tablespoon of baking soda + 1 cup of water doubles as my new shampoo.
 For “conditioner”, I use 2 tablespoons of apple cider vinegar + 1 to 2 cups water (2 cups of water if you have oily hair, 1 cup of water if you have dry hair).

 I store and use my new shampoo and conditioner in a spray bottle each.

-When showering every other day, I focused on my roots with the baking soda and massaged it in before rinsing well.
-Note of caution: You need to be very thorough in rinsing, especially if you're used to commercial shampoo; it takes more effort to get the baking soda out.
-After my first wash, my hair was very clumpy and then I noticed I still had baking soda in my hair!
-After a dunk under the faucet it was a lot better.
-I conditioned just the ends with apple cider vinegar.
+When showering every other day, I focused on my roots with the baking soda and massaged well before rinsing.
+You need to be thorough when rinsing, especially if you're used to commercial shampoo.
+It takes way more effort to get the baking soda out!

-After a week of just the “no poo” washing every other day, I spoke to a professional hair stylist who suggested a dry shampoo to help on the “in between” wash days.
-This could keep me moving toward healthy, nourished hair.
-The trouble is that most of the dry shampoos on the market are also chemical laden and I didn’t want to go backward.
+After a week of “no poo” washing every other day, I spoke to a professional hair stylist.
+She suggested a dry shampoo to hep on the in between wash days to help me move towards healthy, nourished hair.

 - 1 tablespoon baking soda

 Use caution if you'll be outside in the heat all day!
 This dry shampoo will drip down your neck.

 I sprinkled a little dry shampoo on my roots, flipped my hair up to get the sides, and then brushed it out.
 And voila!
 Almost instantly my hair felt soft again.
 It certainly doesn't move or feel like commercial shampoos — but it looks a whole lot better.
 More manageable and less embarrassing.